quinlan-lab/proj-mutator-mapping/README.md

     }
     ```

+    **Notes:**

-    The `genotypes` dictionary should map the observed genotypes in file #2 to integer values that will be used during the IHD scan.
+    > The `genotypes` dictionary should map the observed genotypes in file #2 to integer values that will be used during the IHD scan.

+    > The two parental alleles *must* be mapped to values of 0 and 2, respectively.
+Heterozygous and unknown genotypes *must* be mapped to values of 1.

 ### Running an inter-haplotype distance scan